-- 1) All the planting beds, vaults, and wells must be mulched. - Materials: - a) Type: Any wood type is acceptable, except those that are chemically treated or salvaged from construction lumber, building demolition, or shipping waste. - b) Size: Coarsely ground mulch is preferred; otherwise, use an even mixture in a range of sizes from 10x10x5 mm to 40x60x35 mm. - c) Consistency: Material should have no more than 5% (by volume) of soil, sawdust, peat moss, or needles.
+- 1) All the planting beds, vaults and wells must be mulched. - a) Grouped coniferous trees shall be planted in a continuous mulched bed with a peripheral setback of 0.5m from the drip line of the trees at planting. - 2) Materials: - a) Type: Any wood type is acceptable, except those that are chemically treated or salvaged from construction lumber, building demolition, or shipping waste. - b) Size: Coarsely ground mulch is preferred; otherwise, use an even mixture in a range of sizes from 10x10x5 mm to 40x60x35 mm. - c) Consistency: Material should have no more than 5% (by volume) of soil, sawdust, peat moss, or needles.